PG1003/observer/README.md

     // 2 A vector to store the values we receive from our subject. std::vector< std::string > v;

-    // 3 Create an alias for the overloaded member function pointer that we want to connect using overload = void( std::vector< std::string >::* )( const std::string & );
+    // 3 Create an alias for type of the overloaded member function pointer that we want to connect. using overload = void( std::vector< std::string >::* )( const std::string & );

     // 4 Connect the push_back fuction of the vector to our subject.